iAnonymous3000/google-hardening-guide/README.md

 # Securing Your Google Account

 **Keeping your Google account secure is critical in today's world of online accounts and identities.
-This guide provides actionable recommendations on improving your Google account's security posture through steps like using strong passwords, enabling two-factor authentication, limiting account access, and more.**
+This guide provides actionable recommendations on improving your Google account's security posture through steps like using strong passwords, enabling two-factor authentication, limiting account access, managing privacy settings, and more.**

 ## Why is Google Account Security Important?